 There are currently 52 full time equivalent qualified social workers across the service (including Managers) with differing responsibilities for and within the six fostering teams.

-All workers hold a social work qualification apart from three fostering advisors based in the recruitment team who undertake carer recruitment enquiries, initial visits and some carer retention tasks and three social work assistants based in one Kinship Care team providing some support tasks to carers and Special Guardians.
+All workers hold a social work qualification apart from three fostering advisors based in the recruitment team who undertake carer recruitment enquiries, initial visits and some carer retention tasks and three social work assistants based in the Kinship Care teams providing a range of carer support tasks.